-Japanese company, JCR Pharmaceuticals, have commenced a phase I/II clinical trial of their product JR-441 in patients with Sanfilippo type A, with the first patient dosed in Germany as announced in October 2023.
+Japanese company, JCR Pharmaceuticals, have commenced a phase I/II clinical trial of their product JR-441 in patients with Sanfilippo type A. The enzyme replacement therapy is engineered to cross the blood-brain barrier and administered via weekly intravenous injection.
+The first patient was dosed in Germany as announced in October 2023.

-JR-441 is an enzyme replacement therapy (ERT) that has been engineered to cross the blood-brain barrier to deliver the sulfamidase enzyme to the brain.
-It can be delivered intravenously, potentially treating the neurological symptoms of Sanfilippo without the side effects commonly seen from direct injection into the CNS.
+JR-441 is an enzyme replacement therapy (ERT) engineered to cross the blood-brain barrier to deliver the sulfamidase enzyme to the brain.
+It can be delivered intravenously, potentially treating the neurological symptoms of Sanfilippo with less potential for side effects as seen with direct injection into the CNS.

 Data from Sanfilippo animal models showed that intravenous injection of JR-441 increased enzyme levels in the brain and reduced heparan sulfate to near-normal levels.
-JR-441 received an orphan drug designation from the European Commission in January 2022 and from the USA's FDA in December 2023.
+JR-441 received an orphan drug designation from the European Commission in January 2022 and the USA's FDA in December 2023.
+You can also read more on our website.
 A similar drug, JR-141, is now approved in Japan to treat Hunter Syndrome, a form of mucopolysaccharidosis (MPS) like Sanfilippo.
-More information on JR-441's orphan designation by the European Commission and mechanism of action is on our website.

-For more information on the clinical trial, see the summary on clinicaltrials.gov.
+JCR Pharmaceuticals is also planning a phase I/II clinical trial to investigate their ERT for patients with Sanfilippo type B (see below).
+For more information on the clinical trial for Sanfilippo type A, see the summary on clinicaltrials.gov.

-Inclusion: All participants must be 6 months to 18 years old with Sanfilippo type A. Participants in cohort B must have an older sibling with the disease who has a severe form of Sanfilippo.

-Exclusion: Previous participation in a gene therapy or cell therapy trial, or the current/previous use of an investigational product or other particular products within specified timeframes.
-Participants with a known gene variant(s) associated with attenuated forms are excluded from participation in cohort B.
+Inclusion: All participants must be 2-18 years old with Sanfilippo type A. Exclusion: Presence of unstable/poorly controlled medical condition(s) in addition to Sanfilippo diagnosis that may cause safety concerns or affect study results.
+Lost the ability to walk independently, in the opinion of the investigator.
+Previous participation in a gene therapy or cell therapy trial, or the current/previous use of an investigational product or other particular products within specified timeframes.

 Denali Therapeutics has commenced recruitment for a phase I/II clinical trial for their enzyme replacement therapy candidate, DNL126, in patients with Sanfilippo type A. DNL126 has been engineered to cross the blood-brain barrier to deliver the enzyme to the brain.
-It can be delivered intravenously, potentially treating the neurological symptoms of Sanfilippo without the side-effects commonly seen from direct injection into the CNS.
+It can be delivered intravenously, potentially treating the neurological symptoms of Sanfilippo without the side effects commonly seen from direct injection into the CNS.